jmbluethner/lama/README.md

 - Step 1
 Configure the $root/config.php to tell the Interface how to connect to your database.
 - Step 2
 Set your timezone in $root/config.php.
-All timezones here: https://www.php.net/manual/de/timezones.php
+All timezones here: https://www.php.net/manual/de/timezones.php.
+This is  neccessary in order to get the correct time (for example in the log file).
 - Step 3
+Set all other minor Variables in the log file.
+- Step 4
 Go to $root/install in your webbrowser to start the automatic configuration process.
-- Step 4
+- Step 5
 Done!
 Have fun adding and managing Source-Based gameservers :)

 ## Bugs, Issues, ...